Taxi plows into Moscow crowd including soccer fans, injuring eight

 The Moscow traffic authority posted on Twitter a copy of what it said was the taxi driver’s license.
 It gave his name as Chingiz Anarbek Uulu and said he was born on April 22, 1990.

-It gave his birth-place as the town of Kochkor-Ata in Kyrgyzstan, near the border with Uzbekistan.
+It gave his birthplace as the town of Kochkor-Ata in Kyrgyzstan, near the border with Uzbekistan.

 An account on Russian social media platform Odnoklassniki for someone with the same name and date of birth was last updated two years ago.